Photon-HDF5/photon-hdf5/docs/reading.rst

    (donor: ``measurement_specs/detectors_specs/spectral_ch1``,
    acceptor: ``measurement_specs/detectors_specs/spectral_ch2``).

-5. For μs-ALEX load ``alex_period`` and for ns-ALEX load ``laser_repetition_rate``.
+5. For μs-ALEX load ``alex_period``, and for ns-ALEX load ``laser_repetition_rate``.

-6. For both μs-ALEX and ns-ALEX load the donor and acceptor period definitions (``alex_excitation_period1`` and ``alex_excitation_period1``).
+6. For both μs-ALEX and ns-ALEX, load the donor and acceptor period definitions (``alex_excitation_period1`` and ``alex_excitation_period1``).
 For μs-ALEX also load ``alex_offset``.
 All these field may not be present.